LoopKit/loopdocs/docs/faqs/glossary.md

 **Activated**: for Omnipod: time at which insulin was injected into pod and 2 beeps were heard

+**Anchor Links**: any header on a LoopDocs page can be used as a link, tap on the paragraphy symbol at the end of the header to view the link in the URL

 **API_SECRET**: password (min 12 characters) needed to access Nightscout Site

 **BAGE**: pump battery age on Nightscout site